Sitakunda Upazila: Administration

 Sitakunda as a thana came into existence in 1879, and was renamed to Sitakunda Upazila in 1983.
 It ranks third in area and sixth in population out of the 26 upazilas and thanas of Chittagong.
 Sitakunda Town, with an area of 28.63 km2 and a population of 36,650, is the administrative center and the sole municipality (Pourashabha) of Sitakunda Upazila.
-Shafiul Alam is the mayor of the town, gaining a landslide win over his nearest contender M Abul Kalam Azad in the 2008 mayoral election.
+Badiul Alam is the incumbent mayor of the town, he was first elected in 2015 and again in 2020 in the Sitakunda municipality election, he is a Awami League politician.
 The rest of the area is rural and organized into 10 union councils (union parishads), namely Banshbaria, Barabkunda, Bariadyala, Bhatiari, Kumira, Muradpur, Salimpur, Sonaichhari, Saidpur and Bhatiari Cantonment Area.
 The area is divided into 69 mauzas and 88 villages.
 Along with neighboring towns such as Hathazari, Fateyabad, Patiya and Boalkhali, Sitakunda Town was developed as a satellite town to relieve the increasing population pressure on Chittagong, with Bhatiari and Sadar unions selected as zones for industrialization, like South Halishahar and Kalurghat.
 In the 2009 Upazila elections, Abdullah Al Baker Bhuiyan was elected the Upazila Chairman, while Advocate MN Mustafa Nur and Nazmun Nahar were elected vice chairmen.